UniStuttgart-VISUS/megamol/docs/devguide.md

 To make sure the megamol build finds the custom dependency build, you can set the corresponding environment variable manually or in your `CMakeUserPresets.json`.
 Keeping with the previous example, this could read `"environment": {"OSPRAY_ROOT": "drive:/some/directory/ospray/install"}`.
-You can then either copy the resulting dlls manually to the binary directory or TODO.
+You can then either copy the resulting dlls manually to the MegaMol binary directory or alternatively configure the local `PATH` environment variable to contain the path of the custom dependency dlls.

 <!-- ###################################################################### -->
 -----